mobxjs/mobx/docs/best/syntax.md

 ### ES6 / TypeScript classes

-When using ES6 or TypeScript it is recommended to use the `@observable` decorator to make observable properties or derivations.
+When using ES6 or TypeScript it is recommended to use the `@observable` decorator to make observable properties and `@computed` for derivations.
 Note that getters should be used to define observable functions on a class.This is to keep the type of a derived value consistent between ES5 / ES6 and TypeScript:
 Use `store.completedCount` to obtain a derived value; not `store.completedCount()`.
 In contrast, `@observable someFunction() {}` will just create an observable reference to `someFunction`, but `someFunction` itself won't become reactive.